 How does it work?

-In 2015 the member organisations nominated a 22 member ‘Secretariat’ or steering group to oversee the administration of the PPN.
-The Secretariat meets monthly to develop aspects of how the PPN operates such as Communications, Training, PPN Information events and effective PPN representation on Council Committees.
+In 2019 the member organisations nominated a 20 member ‘Secretariat’ or steering group to oversee the administration of the PPN.
+The Secretariat meets on a regular basis to develop aspects of how the PPN operates such as Communications, Training, PPN Information events and effective PPN representation on Council Committees.

 In summary, PPN member organisations benefit from receiving information on matters that interest or affect them and also have the opportunity to feedback their views at local government level.

 What can Cork County PPN do for my organisation?

 There are currently 900 organisations affiliated with Cork County PPN.
 These include, for example; environment groups, resident’s associations, ICA & IFA groups, tidy towns, community councils, choirs, arts groups, youth groups, active retirement associations, sports clubs, heritage & history societies, men’s sheds, autism support groups and many others.